Microbiome-Revolution/SampleProtocols/README.md

 11. Mark the field on google maps with a label so the location is noted.
 N.B.
 Provide the farmer/ farm manager with the survey form or survey link to obtain farm history.

-### Field Protocol-Farmer kits
-#### Rationale
-Ideally, we would have farmers replicate the sampling protocol performed by our team - but this is too time intensive and complex to be realistic.
-Therefore, we need to identify the 'minimum viable product' that a farmer could deliver, that would be a fair representation of the Gt status of a field (our unit of replication).
-Lin et al (1979) find that a simple diagonal sampling method, with 10 samples evenly spaced along the diagonal, is an acceptable sampling method for clustered disease distributions with incidence rates < 20 or > 80%.
-The issue here is that fields vary in their size, and walking a full diagonal might be time-consuming.
-Also, how should we direct the farmer to evenly space the sampling points when the diagonal would vary in size?
-Assuming a typical lower bound for field size is 4 ha, the diagonal of such a field would measure about 565 m.
-Again, assuming that 500 m = 650 paces for the typical adult, we could approximate the diagonal sampling design by having the farmer take a sample every 65 paces along a straight line, probably a tramline (to provide easy access), until 10 samples are collected.
-If we reduced the sampling interval to 10 paces, we'd obtain much lower coverage of the whole field (diagonal of ~80 m) but it might be worth it to reduce farmer effort.
-This is the approach adopted below.

-#### Equipment and supplies
-Provided in the kit
-- Ziploc bags for wheat root (pre-labelled)
-- Graduated soil bottle (pre-labelled)
-- Trowel

-Farmer provided
-- Secateurs

-#### Method
-N.B.
-- You may access the field from any point, but we recommend starting at the beginning of a tramline, to make it easier to walk a distance of ~100 m into the field.
-- Each sampling kit corresponds to one field.
-- Kit will have a QR code for farmers to answer specific questions about their field.

-1. Use the gardening spade to scoop a small amount of soil into the container.
-Make sure you are sampling soils in the crop and not in the tramline.
-Try to ensure you're digging into the soil to a depth of approximately 10 cm.
-2. Walk 10 paces and repeat step 1 placing soil in the same sampling bottle.
-3. Repeat until you have collected from 10 points in total and walked 100 paces.
-N.B.
-All the soil should all be put into the same container
-4. At the last sampling point, dig up a single wheat plant and place it into the provided plastic bag.
-N.B.
-Important: We are mostly interested in the roots and the soil that sticks to the roots, so you can cut off the top of the plant to make it fit.
-Don't try to remove soils from around the roots!

-#### References
-Lin CS, Poushinsky G, Mauer M. 1979.
-An examination of five sampling methods under random and clustered disease distributions using simulation.
-Can J Plant Sci 59: 121-130 https://doi.org/10.4141/cjps79-017

-Processing field samples:
-- For all soil samples, they will be split into three sample bags.
-   - Using a spoon take roughly 50g of soil from the field sample and place into a smaller ziplock bag for the -80°C freezer.
-   - Using the same spoon place roughly 50-70g of soil into a larger ziplock bag to be air dried.
-Roll the sides of this bag down and then place it where it will be out of the way to air dry for roughly a week (less if it was already quite dry).
-   - The soil left in the field sample bag can be sealed and rolled up to be placed in the fridge.
-- Clean the spoon and area with 70% ethanol before moving on to the next sample and repeating.
-- With the wheat root samples, you will need to extract some of the roots using your (gloved) hands.
-- Gently pull the roots out of the sample and shake them to remove any excess soil (we only want to retain the rhizosphere soil).
-- Place the roots into a small ziplock for the -80°C freezer.
-The remaining sample can be sealed and rolled up to be placed at 4°C in the fridge.

----

 ## DNA extraction protocol following manufacturers manual